gekkedev/ChessEngine/README.md

 Translations for piece names and basic events such as "check" and "checkmate" are provided in `engine/locales.js`.
 Languages include English, German, French, Spanish, Italian, Ukrainian and Traditional Chinese.
-The web interface now offers a drop-down selector and falls back to the browser language when none is chosen.
+The web interface preselects the browser language and offers a drop-down selector.

 ## Testing